annathan/EngageSquared/Sensitivity_Labelling_Uplift.md

 ### Step 3 – Align to a Taxonomy
 - Map labels to the organisation’s information classification scheme.
 - Recommend a **simple starter taxonomy** (e.g., Public / Internal / Confidential / Restricted).
 - Discuss naming conventions, icons, colours, and policy actions.
+- Use the Secure-by-Default blueprint to justify keeping the starter taxonomy lean — build confidence before scaling to dozens of labels.

 ### Step 4 – Build & Test Auto-Label Policies
 - Configure 1–2 **pilot policies** in audit mode (e.g., auto-apply “Confidential” for files with TFNs or credit card numbers).